Key Takeaways:

 Alcohol can irritate the digestive system and affect the gut microbiome, leading to increased inflammation and discomfort for people with IBS.
 Additionally, alcohol can have a laxative effect and disrupt the normal functioning of the intestines.

-Alcohol and IBS are sometimes connected because heavy alcohol consumption and gastrointestinal symptoms can be very similar.
+The two are sometimes connected because heavy alcohol consumption and gastrointestinal symptoms can be very similar.
 Both conditions may cause:

 - Cramping